simogasp/chromakey/README.md

 A simple library for chromakeying.
 It contains an implementation of the keying algorithm of the [Marvin Project](http://marvinproject.sourceforge.net/en/examples/chromaKey.html).

+See [README](src/applications/README.md) for the doc on the provided sample applications

 ## Building

 See [BUILD](BUILD.md).